biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 ### Create and implement the rule

 New rules **must** be placed inside the `nursery` group.
 This group is meant as an incubation space, exempt from semantic versioning.
 Once a rule is stable, it's promoted to a group that fits it.
-This is done a minor/major release.
+This is done in a minor/major release.

 > [!TIP]
-> As developer, you aren't forced to make a rule perfect in one PR.
-Instead, you are encouraged to lay off a plan and to split the work in multiple PRs.
+> As a developer, you aren't forced to make a rule perfect in one PR.
+Instead, you are encouraged to lay out a plan and to split the work into multiple PRs.
 >
-> If aren't familiar with Biome's APIs, this is an option that you have.
-If you decided to use this option, you should make sure to describe your plan in an issue.
+> If you aren't familiar with Biome's APIs, this is an option that you have.
+If you decide to use this option, you should make sure to describe your plan in an issue.

 Let's say we want to create a new rule called `myRuleName`, which uses the semantic model.